 When first starting their careers, people often complain that it’s impossible to get a job without experience.
 What’s more, how is anyone supposed to gain experience if employers won’t give them a chance?
 Feeling stuck in this situation can be incredibly frustrating.
-However, there are many entry-level marketing jobs for which you can create enough of your own experience to get a foot in the door.
+However, there are many entry-level marketing jobs that are easy to get into.
+By that, we mean digital marketing jobs for which you can create enough of your own experience to get a foot in the door.

 What is Marketing?